-- a) In the event of death of the employee while in employment, all the options vested under the Scheme to him/her till his/her death may be exercised by the nominee of the deceased employee and if the employee has not appointed any nominee by the legal heir as the case may be. - b) The options would be exercisable by the Nominee / Legal Heir within a period of 3 (Three) months from the date of death of the employee, failing which all the unexercised Options shall lapse irrevocably and the rights thereunder shall be extinguished. - c) All other terms and conditions of the Scheme shall apply to such options provided that, in order to exercise the options of the deceased grantee, the Nominee / Legal Heir have to submit the following documents to the Company, to the satisfaction of the Committee and the Committee may at its discretion waive off the requirement to submit any of the documents:
+- a) In the event of death of the employee while in employment, all the options granted under the scheme to him/her till his/her death shall vest, with effect from the date of his/her death, in the legal heirs or nominee of the deceased employee, as the case may be. - b) The options would be exercisable by the Nominee / Legal Heir within a period of 3 (Three) months from the date of death of the employee, failing which all the unexercised Options shall lapse irrevocably and the rights thereunder shall be extinguished. - c) All other terms and conditions of the Scheme shall apply to such options provided that, in order to exercise the options of the deceased grantee, the Nominee / Legal Heir have to submit the following documents to the Company, to the satisfaction of the Committee and the Committee may at its discretion waive off the requirement to submit any of the documents: